-When you're denied for a credit card, loan, or other credit-based product or service because of information in your credit report, the creditor is required to send a letter letting you know the reason or reasons you were denied.
-This adverse action notice should come in the mail 7 to 10 days after you've made your application.
+When your application is denied, the creditor is required to send a letter letting you know the reason or reasons you were denied, and insufficient credit references will be listed on the letter if that is one of the reasons.
+This adverse action notice should come in the mail a week to 10 days after your application is denied.

 Denied Because of Insufficient Credit References

 Different creditors and lenders have different requirements for the number of credit accounts you need to have before they'll approve your application.
 Some may approve you without any accounts (or references), others may require you to have more than three.
 You can be denied for not having enough credit accounts, even if you have a pretty good credit score.
-(You probably won't have excellent credit with only a few credit accounts on your credit report.)
+However, you probably won't have excellent credit with only a few credit accounts on your credit report.

 The adverse action notice you receive also will include instructions for ordering a free copy of the credit report that was used in the decision.
 You'll have 60 days to order a copy of this credit report.
 Make sure you get your report so you can verify that all of your open, active credit accounts are being reported properly.
 Viewing your credit report also will confirm the number of accounts you have on your credit report.